Extractive Explanations for Interpretable Text Ranking

-The attentive LSTM selector (Figure \ref{fig:lstm_selector}) is inspired by the QA-LSTM model proposed by \citet{tan2016improved}.
+\paragraph{Attentive LSTM Selector} The \textbf{attentive LSTM selector} (Figure~\ref{fig:lstm_selector}) is inspired by the QA-LSTM model proposed in~\cite{tan2016improved}.
 Query and document are passed through a shared, bidirectional many-to-many LSTM.
 On the query side, we obtain the representation $\hat{q}$ by max-pooling over all LSTM outputs.
 On the document side, we split the LSTM outputs into sequences that correspond to the sentences.
 Let $h_j^i$ denote the LSTM output corresponding to the $j$-th token of the $i$-th sentence.
 Prior to max-pooling, we apply a simple token-level attention mechanism as

 where $W_1$, $W_2$ and $W_3$ are trainable parameters.
 We finally compute the sentence representation $\hat{s}_i$ by max-pooling over all $\hat{h}_j^i$.
 The score of each sentence is the cosine similarity of its representation to the query representation.